Ebola virus epidemic in Sierra Leone: Evacuations

-Since the beginning of the outbreak in Sierra Leone in late May 2014, several people have been evacuated.
-An increasing lack of hospital beds, medical equipment, and health care personnel made treatment difficult.On 24 August William Pooley, a British nurse, was evacuated from Sierra Leone.
+On 24 August William Pooley, a British nurse, was evacuated from Sierra Leone.
 He was released on 3 September 2014.
 In October 2014, he announced he would return to Sierra Leone.

 On 21 September 2014, Spain evacuated a Catholic priest who had contracted Ebola while working in Sierra Leone with Hospital Order of San Juan de Dios.
 He died on 25 September in Madrid.
 On 6 October 2014, a nurse who treated the priest tested positive for Ebola.
 By 20 October 2014, the nurse seemed to have recovered after many days battling the disease in the hospital, with tests coming back negative.

 A doctor from Senegal contracted Ebola while working in Sierra Leone for the WHO, and was evacuated to Germany at the end of August 2014.
 By 4 October 2014, it was announced he has recovered and returned to Senegal.

 In late September, a doctor working for an International Aid organization in Sierra Leone, was evacuated to Switzerland after potentially being exposed.
 He later tested negative for the disease.

 In late September 2014, an American doctor working in Sierra Leone was evacuated to Maryland, USA, after being exposed to Ebola.
 "Just because someone is exposed to the deadly virus, it doesn't necessarily mean they are infected", said Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases at the NIH.
 He was evacuated after a needle sticking accident and even developed a fever, but he was determined not to have Ebola and was released the first week in October 2014.
 After being discharged he remained at home under medical observation, checking his temperature twice a day for 21 days.